The Government Hammer

 We have created a culture where government is the solution to every every social “problem” (many times government is used to address preferences like open space which are not actually problems) just as technology is the solution to every technical problem.
 Lawmakers don’t intend to create crises, but crisis is the natural result when government gets involved in things that it was not designed to address (things like the cost of water or the price of home loans).
 In other words, if you have a hammer everything may look like a nail, but no matter how skillfully you hammer on a screw it won’t work like a screw – you need a screw driver to succeed with screws.

-16 replies on “The Government Hammer”
+16 responses to “The Government Hammer”

 Very good observations.
 You might wish to observe that the process is self-perpetuating.